viniciusLambert/analyse-data-science-articles/README.md

 1. What words combinations are the most popular in data science articles?
 2. What words combinations get more and less engagement?
 3. What is the best words combinations to start and finish headlines?
-4. What "numbers" in headlines get most engagement?
+4. What articles reading time get most engagement?
 5. What is the best day of the week to post?

 ## File Descriptions <a name="files"></a>

-There are 2 notebooks available here to showcase work related to the above questions.
+There are 3 notebooks available to showcase work related to the above questions.
 Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
 Markdown cells were used to assist in walking through the thought process for individual steps.

 ## Results<a name="results"></a>